 Of course, the rate at which you see change will vary.
 If you are using this as your first ever credit account, it will quickly establish history.
 If you have had credit difficulties in the past, it will take more time.
 Things like collection accounts, bankruptcy, and delinquencies will make the rate of improvement take longer.
 However, it is still worth the option as, over time, it will make changes.

 Keep a Reasonable Credit Utilization

-In general, financial experts recommend that you limit yourself to 30 to 35 percent of your credit.
-However, if you’re trying to recover from a difficult financial past, it may be advisable to lower your limit and limit your credit to 10 to 15 percent.
-This will ensure that you don’t spend too much and end up having a greater than average usage.
+On average, financial experts say that you should use no more than 30 to 35% of your available credit.
+However, if you are recovering from a painful financial past, it might be best suggested to go even lower and keep it at 10 to 15%.
+This ensures you don’t overspend and end up with a higher than average utilization.

-Individuals with high credit scores and a strong financial discipline are able to use more credit cards, and then settle the full balance before interest becomes due.
-They will never use more of the card than they have in their bank accounts.
-Instead, they utilize the card to earn points and to keep their credit score up to date.
+People who have high credit scores and strong financial discipline can spend more on their credit cards and then pay the entire balance before any interest comes due.
+They never spend more on the card than is available in their bank account.
+Instead, they use the card to get points and keep their credit rating high.

 However, this is something that may not possible for you right now.
 In the meantime, just make educated decisions and keep utilization low for that credit bump you want to see.
 That’s the most important thing to do at this stage of the process.

 Your credit score is built around the information found in your credit report.
 When you take out a new loan, are sent to collections, or miss a payment that gets reported.
 The bills that you pay on time or credit cards you pay off completely also get reported.